jeremycolin/1brc/README.md

 # Approaches

-## With transform-stream-worker.ts as worker use custom Transform stream
+### With transform-stream-worker.ts as worker use custom Transform stream

-## With worker.ts use a manual stream
+### With worker.ts use a manual stream

+### with worker-faster.ts only parse data once on splits